Geats: Etymology

 The etymology of the name Geat (Old English Geatas, from a Proto-Germanic *Gautaz, plural *Gautōz) is similar to that of Goths and Gutes (*Gutô, plural *Gutaniz).
 The names derive from ablaut grades of the Proto-Germanic word *geutaną, meaning "to pour".
-They have the literal meaning "they who pour their seed".
-(For more information see Goths § Etymology.)
+They may have had the figurative meaning "they who pour their seed".
+(For more information see Name of the Goths.)
 The names could also allude to watercourses in the land where they were living, but this is not generally accepted to be the case, partly because that would mean that the names' similarity would be coincidental.

 A more specific theory about the word Gautigoths is that it means the Goths who live near the river Gaut, today's Göta älv (Gautelfr).
 It might also have been a conflation of the word Gauti with a gloss of Goths.
 In the 17th century the name Göta älv, 'River of the Geats', replaced the earlier names Götälven and Gautelfr.
 The etymology of the word Gaut (as mentioned above) derives from the Proto-Germanic word *geutan, and the extended meaning of "to pour" is "flow, stream, waterfall", which could refer to Trollhättan Falls or to the river itself.

 The short form of Gautigoths was the Old Norse Gautar, which originally referred to just the inhabitants of Västergötland, or the western parts of today's Götaland, a meaning which is retained in some Icelandic sagas.